KevinJayData/paceline/README.md

 ## 1. Assumptions
+- There are 1000 users across 4 weeks each for 4k rows total.
 - Table grain appears to be an aggregation of the week's data for each user.
-- There are 1000 users across 4 weeks each for 4k rows total.
 - claimed_reward can only be 1 if hit_steak is 1
-- When claimed_reward is 0 when hit_streak is 1 indicates a
- "did not claim" week for the user.
+- If claimed_reward is 0 and hit_streak is 1 this indicates a `did not claim` week for the user.
  In the below screenshot an example of this would be index 0 where userid 415 hit their streak but did not claim their rewards.
-- I am calling this out as its instrumental to the analysis.
+- I am calling out this `did_not_claim` scenario as its instrumental to the analysis.

 ![data output example](graphs_dir/data_summary.png)